Senior Gear Editor

 Ibex Wool Aire $285 Lightweight 11.4 oz Merino Wool N/A 2.82 oz (merino) Packs into pocket, Merino wool insulation

-Puffer jackets are an interesting category, because the term in fact covers many different ones.
+Puffer jackets are an interesting category because the term in fact covers many different options.
 Down jackets, synthetic-insulated jackets, lightweight puffers made for high-output activities, heavyweights for snow camping and staying warm while stationary, and stylish parkas made for the city.
-And now, there’s merino-wool and even alpaca-wool puffer jackets as well, pushing the boundaries of sustainability in puffy insulation.
+And now, there are merino wool and even alpaca wool puffer jackets as well, pushing the boundaries of sustainability in puffy insulation.

-In our most recent update in January of 2024, we added four new jackets, updated the listings for the Jones and REI puffers which received big improvements in the fall of 2023, and adjusted our rankings based on our continued testing.
+We updated this guide in January 2024 with four new jackets, updated the listings for the Jones and REI puffers which received big improvements in the fall of 2023, and adjusted our rankings based on our continued testing.
+Then we recalibrated in November 2024 with a couple of new picks (the incredible Arc’teryx Cerium Hoody and Rab Neutrino Pro), and removed some that no longer represented the top options.

 When it comes to buying a jacket, not all puffers are created equal.
 Since the puffy jacket will be your warmest outer layer, you want to make sure you’re purchasing one that’s going to get the job done.

 For ease of comparison, we divided this review into three categories: lightweight, midweight, and heavyweight puffer jackets.
-Lightweight puffers are best for high-output activities like backcountry skiing, winter trail-running, or as a light outer layer for spring, summer and fall depending on where you live. we find ourselves reaching for a midweight puffer to layer over a sweatshirt or fleece for nights that get down to about 50 degrees Fahrenheit, or as a main insulating layer for colder resort-skiing days.
-Heavyweight puffers truly shine in low-output activities in the cold, like snow or winter camping, belaying, and exploring colder cities like New York or Chicago, but our favorite use for them is for post-surf warmth, when we need some insane insulation to stop the shivers.
+Lightweight puffers are best for high-output activities like backcountry skiing, and winter trail running, or as a light outer layer for spring, summer, and fall depending on where you live.
+We find ourselves reaching for a midweight puffer to layer over a sweatshirt or fleece for nights that get down to about 50 degrees Fahrenheit or as a main insulating layer for colder resort-skiing days.
+Heavyweight puffers truly shine in low-output activities in the cold, like snow or winter camping, belaying, and exploring colder cities like New York or Chicago, but our favorite use for them is for post-surf warmth when we need some insane insulation to stop the shivers.

 Down, Synthetic, or Merino Wool Insulation?